Never Miss a Chance to Do the Most Good

 The Salvation Army provides long-term recovery efforts for as long as we are able.
 In some cases, this means we continue to help for months, even years, after a disaster.
 We work with local, state, and federal governments to form a long-term disaster recovery plan.

 The plan is far-reaching and meets basic needs.
 It addresses restoration and rebuilding projects.
-It includes the dispersal of emergency financial assistance and donated goods.
+It includes the dispersal of emergency financial assistance programs and donated goods.
 All to help survivors rebuild their lives.

 • Partner with Habitat for Humanity provided funds to support the construction and rehabilitation of more than 400 homes and sponsored the 2008 Jimmy & Rosalynn Carter Work Project.